rpuhalovich/.dotfiles/.cheatsheets/tmux.md

 # tmux cheat sheet

-`re-number a window`: move-window -t 0
+`move window if not already in use`: move-window -t 0 `swap window`: swap-window -t 0